A guide to what is motorhome insurance?

 | Coach-built | GRP or timber body built on a van chassis (Fiat Ducato, Peugeot Boxer).
 Most common UK body type. | Body panels are specialist.
 Repair costs can be high even for minor damage.
 Check panel replacement limits in your policy. |

-| A-class | Full cab-over design — no separate cab.
+| A-class | Full cab-over design, no separate cab.
 The windscreen extends across the entire front of the vehicle. | A-class windscreens are bonded and can cost £2,000 to £5,000+ to replace.
 Check whether your windscreen cover has a sub-limit.
 Many standard policies cap windscreen payouts well below the real replacement cost. |

 | Low-profile | Separate cab below the overcab sleeping area.
 Lower roofline than coach-built.
 Popular compact option. | Generally straightforward to insure.
 Overcab bed area may be excluded from personal contents cover if not specified. |

 | Panel van conversion | Standard van (Mercedes Sprinter, VW Transporter) converted for habitation.
 May be professional or self-build. | V5C must show “motor caravan” for specialist cover to apply.
-Self-builds require declared conversion value and possibly a gas safety certificate.
+Self-builds need a declared conversion value and possibly a gas safety certificate.
 Mismatch between V5C class and actual use can void a claim. |

 | American RV | Large US-imported motorhomes on Class A, B, or C chassis.
 Often 7.5m to 12m in length. | Fewer mainstream insurers will quote.
-Specialist broker required.
+Specialist broker needed.
 Replacement parts are imported, adding repair cost and delay.
 Values can be £100,000 to £300,000+, making agreed value cover essential. |

 Your driving licence category determines which motorhomes you can legally drive, and getting this wrong can invalidate your insurance.
 The rules depend on your licence category and when you passed your test.

-⚠️ Post-1997 Licence Holders
+⚠️ Post-1997 licence holders

 If you passed your driving test after 1 January 1997, your Category B licence only covers vehicles up to 3,500kg MAM (maximum authorised mass).
-Many popular motorhomes — including large coach-built models and A-class vehicles — exceed this limit.
+Many popular motorhomes, including large coach-built models and A-class vehicles, exceed this limit.
 Driving a motorhome over 3,500kg on a Category B licence is a criminal offence and will void your insurance.

-| Licence Category | Who Holds It | Weight Limit |
+| Licence category | Who holds it | Weight limit |

 |---|---|---|